jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 should be noted that some of these materials may not be available in all cultures, game settings or campaigns - that is ultimately up to the Games Master.

-Coral: The building blocks of some of the largest and most impressive undersea constructions, coral is jagged, sharp and able to withstand the crushing force of the tides.
+**Coral**: The building blocks of some of the largest and most impressive undersea constructions, coral is jagged, sharp and able to withstand the crushing force of the tides.
 Of course, it makes above adequate armour.
 Not only does it come in a variety of colours and textures, it is very durable and must be chiselled very specifically in